openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

   > In ECB and CBC modes, the plaintext must be padded if its length is not an integer multiple of 64 bits.
   > Since the plaintext is padded to the block size, the PKCS #5 and PKCS #7 used in the algorithm library use the block size as the padding length.
 That is, data is padded to 8 bytes in 3DES encryption.

+- **Symmetric SM4 encryption and decryption**

+  The Crypto Framework provides the following SM4 encryption modes: ECB, CBC, CTR, OFB, CFB, and CFB128.
+SM4 is a block cipher, with a fixed block size of 128 bits.
+In actual applications, the last block of plaintext may be less than 128 bits and needs to be padded.
+The padding options are as follows:

+  - **NoPadding**: no padding.
+  - **PKCS5**: pads a block cipher with a block size of 8 bytes.
+  - **PKCS7**: pads any block size from 1 to 255 bytes.
+The PKCS #7 padding scheme is the same as that of PKCS #5.

+  > **NOTE**
+  >
+  > In ECB and CBC modes, the plaintext must be padded if its length is not an integer multiple of 128 bits.<br>
+  > Since the plaintext is padded to the block size, the PKCS #5 and PKCS #7 used in the algorithm library use the block size as the padding length.
+That is, data is padded to 16 bytes in SM4 encryption.

 - **Asymmetric RSA encryption and decryption**

-  RSA is a block cipher, with fixed-length blocks.
+  RSA is an asymmetric cipher, with fixed-length blocks.
 In actual applications, diverse padding modes are used.
 Currently, the Crypto Framework provides the following padding modes:
   - **NoPadding**: no padding.
 The length of the input or output data must be the same as that of the RSA key modulus.

   - **PKCS1**: RSAES-PKCS1-V1_5 mode in RFC3447 (corresponding to RSA_PKCS1_PADDING in OpenSSL).
 The RSA converts the source data D into an encryption block (EB).
 In encryption, the length of the input data must be less than or equal to the RSA key modulus minus 11.
 The length of the output data is the same as that of the RSA key modulus.

   - **PKCS1_OAEP**: RSAES-OAEP mode in RFC 3447 (corresponding to RSA_PKCS1_OAEP_PADDING in OpenSSL).
 It is a new padding mode developed by PKCS#1.
 In this mode, two digests (**md** and **mgf1_md**) need to be set.
 During encryption, the length of the input data must meet the following requirements:

     Input data length < RSA key modulus – **md** length (bytes) – **mgf1_md** length (bytes) – 2

     The length of the output data is the same as that of the RSA key modulus.
 In this mode, you can also set the **pSource** byte stream to define the encoding input **P** filled by OAEP and obtain the parameters related to PKCS1_OAEP.

     The **PKCS1_OAEP** parameters include the following:

     **md**: message digest algorithm.<br>
     **mgf**: mask generation algorithm.
 Currently, only MGF1 is supported.<br>
     **mgf1_md**: mgf1 digest algorithm.<br>
     **pSource**: byte stream, which is the source for encoding input P in OAEP padding.

   > **NOTE**
   >
   > RSA key modulus = (RSA bits + 7)/8

+- **Asymmetric SM2 encryption and decryption**

+  SM2 is an asymmetric encryption algorithm based on the ECC.
+The encryption length is fixed.
+Currently, the Crypto Framework supports encrypted data in C1C3C2 format and decryption of data in C1C3C2 format.

 ### Signing and Signature Verification